rasbot/remarkable-file-mover/README.md

 ## Issues

-If pushing the file to the remarkable does not work in the root directory of the repo, you can try navigating to the `src` directory and running it:
+If pushing the file to the reMarkable does not work in the root directory of the repo, you can try navigating to the `src` directory and running it:

 ```bash
 $ cd src
 $ push_to_device.bat
 ```

-If you cannot connect to the remarkable, make sure you have the right IP address.
+If you cannot connect to the reMarkable, make sure you have the right IP address.
 On my device I can see `192.168...` which is not the correct IP address.
 The `10.11...` or something similar is the correct IP address.

 ## Next steps